Medical Device Security

 Start with a comprehensive inventory of every connected medical device in your organization.
 What is it?
 When was it manufactured?
 What operating system does it run?
 How is it connected to your network?
 Does it need internet connectivity or just local network access?
 Who owns it clinically?
 Who's responsible for updating it?
 Is it still supported by the manufacturer?
 Many healthcare organizations do an initial inventory exercise and are shocked by what they find.

 The next layer is understanding connectivity requirements.
 Not every medical device needs to be on the hospital network.
 Some can operate in complete isolation with local data transfer via USB or other physical media.
 Some need network connectivity for clinical workflows but don't need internet connectivity.
-Some devices need internet connectivity only for sending data to a cloud analytics platform.
 Understanding the actual connectivity requirement versus the implemented connectivity is where you often find unnecessary risk.
+A device that's connected to the hospital network for no clinical reason — "it was just easier to plug it in" — represents pure risk with no benefit.
+If that device is compromised, it's a potential foothold into your network.

 Vulnerable Device Management and Patching

-The harsh reality is that many medical devices have known vulnerabilities that can't be patched.
+The harsh reality is that many medical devices have known vulnerabilities that cannot be patched.
 The manufacturer stopped supporting the device years ago.
 The device is running Windows XP or Windows 7 because updating to a newer operating system would void the device's clinical certification.
 The device's software is embedded in firmware and there's no mechanism for updates.
 These devices represent a specific security category: old, vulnerable, unpatchable, and often irreplaceable.

 The standard IT response to vulnerable devices is to patch them.
 That option often doesn't exist in healthcare.
 Instead, the approach is risk mitigation: putting controls in place to reduce the probability that the vulnerability will be exploited.
 The primary mitigation is network segmentation — isolating the vulnerable device from the general network so that a compromise doesn't give an attacker access to other systems.

 For devices that do have patching capability, the patching process needs to be managed carefully.
-Unlike desktop patches that often get deployed automatically, medical device patches are frequently manual and require coordination with clinical staff because applying a patch might require the device to be temporarily offline.
+Unlike desktop patches that often get deployed automatically, medical device patches are frequently manual and require coordination with clinical staff because applying a patch requires the device to be temporarily offline.
 You need to understand the device's downtime tolerance.
 Some devices can be patched during scheduled maintenance windows.
 Others are in active clinical use and can't be taken offline.
-For those devices, patching might happen during planned replacement cycles rather than immediately when a patch is available.
+The decision about whether to patch a vulnerable medical device requires weighing the risk of the known vulnerability against the risk of the patch itself — a patch that introduces instability to a critical medical device is worse than living with the known vulnerability.

 Network Segmentation and Isolation